From beyond the bounds of time and space, my immortal

 brown leather messenger bag, which she wore diagonally across her chest, and

-remarked, tucking the scanner back into her bag with a satisfied nod.
+seems fine," she remarked, tucking the scanner back into her bag with a

-insect repellent, applying the cream generously to my arms and any other
+pulled out the insect repellent, applying the cream generously to my arms and

-exposed skin, but not on my face.
-Melanie chuckled at my cautiousness.
-I
+any other exposed skin, but not on my face.
+Melanie chuckled at my

-from an unusual building.
-This was no typical structure; it appeared to be
+building.
+This was no typical structure; it appeared to be crafted from gold

 an array of foliage all around.
 The environment felt ominously threatening,